5sControl/5s-backend/README.md

 If you want to contribute, read  our [contributing guide](CONTRIBUTING.md) to learn about our development process and pull requests workflow.

-We also gave a list of [good first issues]() that will help you make your first step to beсoming a 5S contributor.
+We also have a list of [good first issues]() that will help you make your first step to beсoming a 5S contributor.

 # **License**